An Overview of Major Grease and Lubricant Standards

 ASTM Standards for Grease and Lubrication

 ASTM D128-98 is the standard test for analyzing lubricating grease.
-This standard was published in 2008.
+This standard was first published in 2008.

 ASTM D128-98 includes tests for determining the amount of ash in a grease sample, how much fat or petroleum oil is in the sample, the percentage of water, measuring the glycerin amount and free alkali and free acid components.